-Our credit view recognizes the predictability of availability-based, perpetual regulated revenues during the life of the transaction.
+Our credit view recognizes the predictability of availability-based, perpetual revenues during the life of the transaction.
 Overall, we believe that the tariff review process is transparent and provides good predictability over regulated revenues with adequate mitigants against volatility arising from market risk.

-The project will benefit from two main sources of revenues: regulated (growing from around 35% to 63% of total revenues over the life of the debt) and bilateral agreements (65% to 37%).
-The proportion of unregulated revenues is anticipated to gradually decrease over time reaching around 40% of the portfolio by 2040, as a combined result of the completion of regulated expansion projects and re-classification to the national system of some unregulated contracts.
+The project will benefit from two main sources of revenues: regulated (growing from around 34% to 63% of total revenues over the life of the debt) and bilateral agreements (66% to 37%).
+The proportion of unregulated revenues is anticipated to gradually decrease over time reaching around 39% of the portfolio by 2040, as a combined result of the completion of regulated expansion projects and re-classification to the national system of some unregulated contracts.
 Further enhancing cash flow visibility is the contracted revenue indexation mechanism that provides for monthly adjustments to reflect changes in the Chilean inflation rate and in the exchange rate CLP/USD, effectively reducing the project exposure to key market risks.

-Source: Alfa Transmisora de Energia S.A. and Moody's Investors Service

-Most of the project's unregulated revenues are contracted until 2039 and as such revenues are exposed to some repricing risk.
-The credit profile considers that the project is able to absorb a 40% reduction in the contract's prices to be in break even.
-Additionally, approximately 13% of the revenues relates to the network connection with Colbun's Santa María coal plant that was expected to be retired by 2040, in accordance with the Chilean's Government decarbonization.
-However, Colbun has recently announced that the main contract supporting Santa María's generation with (PPA with Codelco) has been amended.
+Source: Alfa Transmisora de Energia S.A. and Moody's Investors Service retired by 2040, in accordance with the Chilean's Government decarbonization.
+However, Colbun announced that the main contract supporting Santa María's generation (PPA with Codelco) has been amended.
 According to the amendment Colbun will gradually start supplying Codelco with renewable power instead of through the Santa Maria's coal-based production.
-Nevertheless, our credit view incorporates the contractual arrangements supporting the connection off the Santa María coal plant that will remain in place.
-In addition, our view considers the potential "nationalization" (i.e. incorporation to the national transmission system) of the associated transmission line due to the connection needs in the geographical area where the Santa Maria coal plant is located.
+Nevertheless, our credit view incorporates the contractual arrangements supporting the connection of the Santa María coal plant that will remain in place.
+In addition, our view considers the potential "nationalization" (i.e. incorporation to the national transmission system) of the associated transmission line due to the connection needs in the geographical area where the Santa Maria coal plant is located; the CNE plan of works (new sub-stations) in the area also supports the high likelihood of the incorporation of the Santa María transmission line to the national system.